apgreenberg/Class-Scheduler/README.md

-# classscheduler
+# Class Scheduling Project
 personal algorithms project
 only works on windows machines! documentation and comments will be updated soon